 “The unfortunate truth is that the more time you spend at a computer or desk, the more likely you are to experience some level of wrist pain,” Brannigan says.
 Before you begin your work, he recommends first noting how you’re holding your wrists, specifically whether or not they’re in a neutral position.
 “It's best to avoid having a setup that forces your wrists to sit at an angle for a prolonged period of time,” Brannigan says.
 “This may mean that you need to adjust the height of your desk, keyboard, or chair.
 Ideally, you're able to sit with a straight spine, shoulders relaxed, screen at eye level and your hips slightly above your knees.”

 Throughout the day, check in with your body.
 If you’re feeling a bit more fidgety or even fatigued, it may be trying to tell you to stop and reassess.
 “Don't wait until you feel the pain to do something about it,” Brannigan says.
-He recommends carving out time, every 30 minutes or so, to stop, take a break, and do a few quick moves to release tension like these wrist stretches for desk workers below.
+That could result in carpal tunnel syndrome down the line, which would require doing carpal tunnel exercises and working with a doctor or physical therapist.
+Before the trouble starts, Brannigan recommends carving out time, every 30 minutes or so, to stop, take a break, and do a few quick moves to release tension like these wrist stretches for desk workers below.

 3 wrist stretches for desk workers to help alleviate pain and tension